mosurekImagination/PIO/README.md

-# PIO
+# Project for PIO classes during Computer Science studies at PWr
- Open "Etap 4" folder, to get final version of project.
+ Open "Etap 4" folder, to get final version of the project.